- Manchester City Council

 Ask Government to step in and REFUSE the Planning Application for the huge dark towers

-(Scroll down for media comment and for info and email addresses for Manchester City councillors.)
+(Sign petition with email "opt-in" to be kept informed.
+Scroll down for media comment and for info +email addresses for Manchester councillors.)

-And this is why!---The Council is a business partner in the development company that put these plans forward - but it's also the planning authority.
-Many of us, including the media, have severe doubts as to whether the Council can be impartial and objective, because:
+The Council is a business partner in the development company that put these plans forward - but it's also the planning authority so would be giving itself planning permission to build these towers.
+Many, including the media (see below), have severe doubts as to whether the Council can be impartial and objective, because:

 - the developer says that the designs for the skyscrapers are what the Council asked for - i.e. that the Council has encouraged and promoted these plans, which will permanently and irreversibly harm our city